-Gothenburg Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of May 28th, 2022, Gothenburg Housing Authority has 1 waiting lists that are open now or opening soon.
+Gothenburg Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 |Gothenburg Housing Authority Public Housing||Open Until Further Notice|